Not all Vitamin A derivatives are created equal!!

 What to look for?

 Retinol – A form of vitamin A available over the counter.
 Many cosmeceutical skin care companies will opt for the use of retinol.
-The conversion to retinoic acid is a 2 step process which inhibits the effectiveness, but still packs enough of a punch although there may be some mild irritation initially, this usually subsides over time.
+The conversion to retinoic acid is a 2 step process which inhibits the effectiveness, but still packs enough of a punch although there may be some mild irritation initially which usually subsides over time.

-Retinyl Palmitate – A Vitamin A esterwhich although converts to retinoic acid, the path is long and by the time it has converted has lost much of its ability to make any difference to the DNA of the cell.
-You need a HIGH concentration of retinyl palmitate for it to be significantly effective and most skin care brands who use retinyl palmitate as their sole source of vitamin A RARELY PUT ENOUGH in the cream or serum.
+Retinyl Palmitate – A Vitamin A ester which also converts to retinoic acid, path is longer and by the time it has converted has lost some of its ability to make any difference to the DNA of the cell.
+You need a higher concentration of retinyl palmitate for it to be significantly effective and most skin care brands who use retinyl palmitate as their sole source of vitamin A RARELY PUT ENOUGH in the cream or serum.